-Kevin Berry was chosen to create this sound abatement wall after neighborhood residents near Scottsdale Fashion Square expressed their desire for a sound and privacy wall when the mall was preparing to expand.
-This 10ft high wall is made of concrete and glass block, river rock, and steel.
+Kevin Berry was chosen to create this sound abatement wall after neighborhood residents near Scottsdale Fashion Square expressed their desire for a sound and privacy barrier when the mall was preparing to expand.
+This 10-foot-high wall is made of concrete and glass block, river rock, and steel.
 Inspired by its close proximity to the canal, it pays tribute to and celebrates the presence of water in our desert environment through a combination of repetitive patterning, symbolism, and materials.

 Location4341 N 70th St, Scottsdale, AZ 85251, USA